Staying Hydrated at Fiesta Events

 If you struggle to get the recommended 6-8 cups of water each day, check out these tips for drinking more water:

-• Flavor your water with lemons, limes, oranges, strawberries or the fruit of your choice
+• Flavor your water with lemons, limes, oranges, strawberries or another fruit

 • Alternate between water and other beverages, like soda and juice